archion/eHosts/README.md

 # eHosts

-eHosts is an enhanced hosts file that supports regex domain name matching.
-It is actually a dns proxy run on udp 53 port, so the priority is lower than the rules in system's hosts file.
+eHosts is an enhanced hosts file that supports regex domain name matching (it is actually a dns proxy run on udp 53 port, so the priority is lower than the rules in system's hosts file).

 Note: it is at very early stage and is written just for fun in rust-lang.